mam-dev/debianized-jupyterhub/README.md

 listening on port 443 and forwarding to port 8000.
 Typical candidates are NginX, Apache httpd, or Envoy.

+:bangbang: Note that this does not protect against any local users and their notebook servers and terminals, at least as long as you use the default spawner that launches local processes.

 ## Changing the Service Unit Configuration